Latin American migration to the United Kingdom: Newspapers

 The newspaper Noticias Latin America (NLA) was published in London from 1992 until around 2008.
 It ceased publication, and the company was officially dissolved in 2010.

-Crónica Latina was likely one of the first Latin American newspapers in London, founded in 1984 by Juan Salgado.
-It was initially published as Notas de Colombia before adopting the name Crónica Latinas in 1986.
+Crónica Latina was likely among the first Latin American newspapers published in London.
+Founded in 1984 by Juan Salgado, it initially appeared under the title Notas de Colombia before adopting the name Crónica Latinas in 1986.
 The newspaper is no longer in circulation.

 Social and political issues

 Assimilation into British culture

-Latin Americans residing in the UK often refer to themselves as the "Invisibles" to highlight the lack of representation in the community and the absence of formal ethnic minority status for Latin Americans.
+Latin Americans residing in the United Kingdom are sometimes described as the "Invisibles," a term used to highlight their limited visibility in public life and the absence of formal recognition as an ethnic minority group.

 Economics and employment

-Eighty-five percent of the Latin American community in the UK are employed, though many work in jobs for which they are overqualified, and very few rely on state benefits.
-Around 70% of Latin Americans in the UK have some form of education beyond the secondary level.
-However, they are 10 times more likely to work for less than minimum wage.
-Many emigrants who arrive as lawyers or in other skilled professions end up working in low-level positions due to a lack of opportunities.
-40% of Latin American workers report experiencing workplace abuse and exploitation, and 11% say they are paid less than the national minimum wage – a rate 10 times higher than the national average for the British population.
+Approximately 85 per cent of Latin Americans in the UK are employed, although many work in positions below their skill or qualification levels, and relatively few receive state benefits.
+Around 70 per cent have some level of education beyond secondary school.
+However, they are reportedly ten times more likely to earn less than the minimum wage.
+Many migrants arriving with professional qualifications, including lawyers and other skilled workers, often take on lower-skilled roles due to limited employment opportunities.

+According to community reports, 40 per cent of Latin American workers have experienced workplace abuse or exploitation, and 11 per cent state they are paid below the national minimum wage—a rate ten times higher than the national average.

 Asylum seekers and refugees

-Many Latin Americans have fled their home countries in search of safety and political asylum in the United Kingdom due to conflicts and civil wars, such as the ongoing Colombian armed conflict which began in 1964.
+A significant number of Latin Americans have sought safety and political asylum in the United Kingdom as a result of conflicts and civil unrest in their countries of origin.
+This includes individuals fleeing the Colombian armed conflict, which began in 1964.